- How Sleep Works

 Cultiver linen sheets are thicker and have a more substantial feel than other linens.
 They are stone washed and pre-washed to ensure they are soft from the start.
 They have an extra deep 18” pocket on the fitted sheet that should accommodate most mattress heights.

 You can choose from a wide array of colors.
 And if you’re not sure what you want, you can order different swatches to test out in your home before purchasing.
 These sheets wrinkle artfully, drape nicely, and are cool to the touch.
-They sleep well in warm and cool weather but come in just two sizes (Queen and King).
+They sleep well in warm and cool weather and come in four sizes (Twin, Queen, King, and Cal King).

 Since you spend one-third of your life sleeping, it’s worth the investing in your bedding.
 Linen is an excellent luxury choice for sound sleep year-round because of the many benefits it offers.

 This guide explains what linen is, how it’s made, and its benefits.
 We’ll explain what to look for when buying linen sheets for your bed and how to care for them to ensure the best performance and longevity.

 To apprehend the distinctive look, feel, and durability associated with linen bed sheets, it helps to understand the unique way the product is manufactured.
 Linen comes from the flax plant.
 Inside the flax plant are cellulose fibers and the very best linen comes from hand-harvested flax as it retains the longest fibers for a stronger material.
 Flax is harvested, dried, and threshed to remove the seeds.

 The threshed stalks are then wetted and put through a process called retting before being dried and cured.
 Scutching is next; this process removes woody bits from the flax fiber.
 Then there’s heckling which splits and polishes the fibers and finally, it’s ready for spinning into a fine, thin yarn.